-Vicente del Bosque's side won its first World Cup in South Africa three years ago and will be among the favorites to lift the trophy again next year.
+Vicente del Bosque's side won their first World Cup in South Africa three years ago and they will be among the favourites to lift the trophy again next year.

-Much is made of Spain's technical brilliance and attractive brand of football, but former Valencia man Mata says the spirit in the squad is also key to their success.
+Much is made of Spain's technical brilliance and attractive brand of football, but former Valencia man Mata has revealed that the spirit in the squad is also key to their success.